dbeniamine/cheat.sh-vim/Readme.md

     " Show comments in answers by default
     " (setting this to 0 means giving ?Q to the server) let g:CheatSheetShowCommentsByDefault=1

+    " Go to old buffer (set to 0 to keep focus on the cheat sheet buffer) let g:CheatSheetGoToOldBuf=1

     " cheat sheet buffer name
     let g:CheatSheetBufferName="_cheat"